 The ISA runs courses and workshops on a regular basis.
 These aim to bring the best of theoretical and applied statistics to academic, industrial and Public Service statisticians and to statistics students.
 We support crosscutting workshops linking statistics to applications areas.
 ISA members enjoy a discount to attend.
-If you would like to organize a course or workshop and wish it to be considered for inclusion in ISA events please complete the attached form and return it to the Secretary of the ISA.
+If you would like to organize a course or workshop and wish it to be considered for inclusion in ISA events please complete the attached form and return it to the ISA Education Officer (firstname.lastname@example.org)

 Events relating to the ISA

 The European Courses in Advanced Statistics (ECAS) are intended to achieve postgraduate training in special areas of statistics and addressed for (especially 1st-year) PhD students, researchers, teachers at universities, and professionals.

 The ECAS2019 on Statistical Analysis for Space-Time Data, takes place in Lisbon, Portugal, on 15-17 July 2019, and is a great opportunity to attend four courses lectured by renowned experts in the field: Adrian Baddely (Curtin University, Australia), Patrick Brown (University of Toronto, Canada), Liliane Bel (AgroParisTech, France), and Haavard Rue (King Abdullah University of Science and Technology, Saudi Arabia).
 See https://ecas2019.math.tecnico.ulisboa.pt/ for further details or contact email@example.com.

 A poster session with contributed papers will complement the scientific program, but participants can attend the courses without presentation of posters.

 - Registration and abstract submission beginning: 1 October 2018

 - Abstract submission deadline: 26 April 2019